 Christian preachers are often talking about the "mission" of God's people, and this is absolutely right.
 Christians have a lot to do in this world, and our task to make disciples and take the gospel to the nations is immediate and apparent.
 But there are also other things that we should seek to cease in our lives.
-Here, Chuck Tate at Charisma magazine gives us 22 key things and attitudes that we need to cut out of our lives.
+Here, Chuck Tate at Charisma magazine gives us 22 key things and attitudes that we Christians need to stop doing...NOW.

 1. Quit expecting the world to like you.
 Jesus said it would hate you (John 15:18-27, Matthew 10:22).